gotonode/compress/docs/WEEK6.md

 #### Progress

 I took the hints & tips from the peer review that I got into consideration and implemented some of them.
+Project is almost complete, save for LZW compression performance improvements.

 #### What I learned this week